ProhorP/closure_lib/DOCUMENTATION.md

   /*create closure function*/
-  /*closure_func - closure function, which can be called*/ /*func - the function that is stored in the closure*/ /*2 - total number of arguments in finction sum */ /*1 - the number of arguments stored in the closure*/ /*CLOSURE_SCALAR (1) - scalar artument equal to q stored in the closure*/ CLOSURE_MAKE (closure_func, sum, 2, 1, CLOSURE_SCALAR (1));
+  /*closure_func - closure function, which can be called*/ /*func - the function that is stored in the closure*/ /*2 - total number of arguments in function sum */ /*1 - the number of arguments stored in the closure*/ /*CLOSURE_SCALAR (1) - scalar artument equal to 1 stored in the closure*/ CLOSURE_MAKE (closure_func, sum, 2, 1, CLOSURE_SCALAR (1));

   /*call closure function*/